typedb/typedb-studio/README.md

 ## Compiling and Running TypeDB Studio from Source

-> Note: You **DO NOT NEED** to compile TypeDB Studio _"from source code"_ if you just want to use TypeDB Studio.
+> Note: You **DO NOT NEED** to compile TypeDB Studio _"from source"_ if you just want to use TypeDB Studio.
 You can
-> simply download TypeDB Studio following section above.
+> simply download TypeDB Studio following the section above.

 1. Make sure you have the following dependencies installed on your machine:
     - Java JDK 11 or higher